All About Parliament

 How does the UK government maintain authority in parliament?

-The Government and not Parliament is running the country but needs control of Parliament because:-
+The Government, and not Parliament, is running the country.
+However, it needs control of Parliament because:-

 How does the Government keep control of Parliament?

 There are a number of ways in which the Government keeps control of Parliament:-

 MPs are party MPs.
 They are chosen by the local constituency party and elected on a party label to support a Government of that party.
 They are normally people who have spent some time being active within the party and report back regularly to their local party.
 As long as a Government has a majority in Parliament it can control what happens.
 Parliament is organised on a party basis with clear dividing lines between the Government and Opposition except in a few areas such as Departmental Select Committees.